Expecting a Second Child?

 Focus on the important role an older sibling plays.
 Some tips to try:

-The arrival of a new baby brings big changes to older kids, so you might want to hold off on introducing others.
-This is probably not the best time to start toilet teaching, to transition from bottle to cup, or to enroll your child in a program that means separation from you for the first time.
+The arrival of a new baby brings big changes to older kids, so you might want to hold off on introducing other changes.
+This may not the best time to start toilet training, to transition from bottle to cup, or to enroll your child in a program that means separation from you for the first time.
 Consistency will help make your child's adjustment easier.

 Siblings play a very special role in a new baby's life, so don't leave your older child out of the decision-making.
 So much attention is given to a newborn, making it easy for older kids to feel overlooked.
 Reassure yours by encouraging his or her help in the preparations.